Air France

 Air France (/fr/; legally Société Air France, S.A.), stylised as AIRFRANCE, is the flag carrier of France, and is headquartered in Tremblay-en-France.
-The airline is a subsidiary of the Air France-KLM Group and is one of the founding members of the SkyTeam airline alliance.
+The airline is a subsidiary of the Air FranceKLM Group and is one of the founding members of the SkyTeam airline alliance.
 As of 2013, Air France served 29 destinations in France and operates worldwide scheduled passenger and cargo services to 201 destinations in 78 countries (93 including overseas departments and territories of France) and also carried 46,803,000 passengers in 2019.
-The airline's global hub is at Charles de Gaulle Airport, with Orly Airport as the primary domestic hub.
+The airline maintains its global and domestic hub at Charles de Gaulle Airport.
 Air France's corporate headquarters, previously in Montparnasse, Paris, are located at the Roissypôle complex on the grounds of Charles de Gaulle Airport, north of Paris.

 Tracing its origins back to the 1910s, Air France was formed on 30 August 1933 through the merger of five existing airlines in France.
 During the Cold War, from 1950 until 1990, it was one of the three main Allied scheduled airlines operating in Germany at West Berlin's Tempelhof and Tegel airports.
 In 1990, it acquired the operations of French domestic carrier Air Inter and international rival UTA – Union de Transports Aériens.
-It merged with KLM to form Air France-KLM in 2003.
+It merged with KLM to form Air FranceKLM in 2003.

 In 2018, Air France and its regional subsidiary Hop carried 51.4 million passengers.
-Air France operates a mixed fleet of Airbus and Boeing widebody jets on long-haul routes, and uses Airbus A320 family aircraft on short-haul routes.
+Air France operates a mixed fleet of Airbus and Boeing wide-body jets on long-haul routes, and uses Airbus A320 family narrow-body aircraft on short-haul routes.
 Air France introduced the Airbus A380 on 20 November 2009 with service from Paris to New York.
 Air France Hop (formerly HOP!) operates the majority of its regional domestic and European scheduled services with a fleet of regional jet aircraft.